bartdag/recodoc2/README.rst

 Creating a project
 ~~~~~~~~~~~~~~~~~~

-Create a project by issuing this command.
-Note that a project will be created
+Create a project by issuing the following command.
-in the database and a folder will be created in the Recodoc data directory
-specified in the PROJECT_FS_ROOT variable in the localsettings.py file.

 ::

   ./manage.py createproject --pname hclient --pfullname 'HttpClient Library' --url 'http://hc.apache.org/httpcomponents-client-ga/index.html' --local

+Note that a project will be created in the database and a folder will be
+created in the Recodoc data directory specified in the PROJECT_FS_ROOT
+variable in the localsettings.py file.
+Commands that begin by "create" usually
+create a model in the database.
+They can optionnally initialize the required
+directory structure if the ``--local`` flag is provided.
+Alternatively, there
+is always the possibility to invoke the "createXlocal" command.
+The rationale
+is that sometimes, it can be useful to transfer the local data, but not the
+database from one machine to another.

 If you want to analyze the code and the documentation of a project, you need to
-create ``releases`` (e.g., 3.0, 3.1)
+create ``project releases``:

 ::